lotten/daoopt/README.md

 Bound for MPE (max-product) problems expressed over graphical models like Bayes and Markov networks.

-*By Lars Otten, University of California, Irvine*
+*By Lars Otten, University of California, Irvine -- see LICENSE.txt for licensing details*

 Compilation / Usage
 -------------------